Greta Thunberg: Position on climate change

-Thunberg states that humanity is facing an existential crisis because of global warming and holds the baby boomers, and each subsequent generation, responsible for creating and perpetuating detrimental changes to the Earth's climate.
+Thunberg states that humanity is facing a crisis that could threaten its very existence because of global warming and holds the baby boomers, and each subsequent generation, responsible for creating and perpetuating detrimental changes to the Earth's climate.
 She uses graphic analogies (such as "our house is on fire") to highlight her concerns and often speaks bluntly to business and political leaders about their failure to take concerted action.

 Thunberg has said that climate change will have a disproportionate effect on young people, whose futures will be profoundly affected.
 She argues that her generation may not have a future any more because "that future was sold so that a small number of people could make unimaginable amounts of money."
 She also has said that people in the Global South will suffer most from climate change, even though they have contributed least in terms of carbon dioxide emissions.
 Thunberg has voiced support for other young activists from developing countries who are already facing the damaging effects of climate change.
 Speaking in Madrid in December 2019, she said: "We talk about our future, they talk about their present."

 Speaking at international forums, she berates world leaders because she believes that too little action is being taken to reduce global emissions.
 She says that lowering emissions is not enough, that emissions need to be reduced to zero if the world is to keep global warming to less than 1.5 °C. Speaking to the British Parliament in April 2019, she said: "The fact that we are speaking of 'lowering' instead of 'stopping' emissions is perhaps the greatest force behind the continuing business as usual."
 To take the necessary action, she added that politicians should not listen to her, they should listen to what the scientists are saying about how to address the crisis.
 According to political scientists Mattia Zulianello and Diego Ceccobelli, Thunberg's ideas can be defined as technocratic ecocentrism, which is grounded on "the exaltation of the vox scientifica".

 More specifically, Thunberg has argued that commitments made at the Paris Agreement are insufficient to limit global warming to 1.5 °C, and that the greenhouse gas emissions curve needs to start declining steeply no later than 2020 – as detailed in the IPCC's Special Report on Global Warming of 1.5 °C published in 2018.
 In February 2019, at a conference of the European Economic and Social Committee, she said that the EU's current intention to cut emissions by 40% by 2030 is "not sufficient to protect the future for children growing up today" and that the EU must reduce their emissions by 80%, double the 40% goal.